Dryer Repairs Simplified

 Reaching into your dryer and finding a load of wet laundry could be nothing more than a result of forgetfulness on your part.
 It’s possible that you only thought you started the dryer, if you turn it on, run it again, and still find damp clothing, you need to start looking for another explanation.

 The first thing you should do will be making sure that your dryer is venting properly.
 When it takes a long time to get clothing dry, it’s often the result of a dryer that has a clog in the line somewhere, something that can be easily dealt with by a vent cleaner.
-The best way to make sure you don’t get an more clogs in the future will be to make sure you keep the lint tray clear.
+The best way to make sure you don’t get any more clogs in the future will be to make sure you keep the lint tray clear.
 A clean lint tray usually leads to clean vents.
+Read another topic here…

 - Timer motor